silverstripe/cwp/docs/en/management_services/helpdesk.md

 amount of information and is usually filled out with assistance from a representative of the service provider, at least for an agency's first instance.

-This will incur ongoing costs and requires the approval of the agency-wide technical contact.
+This will incur ongoing costs and requires the approval of the PTC.

 #### Request system logs